v8/v8.dev/src/docs/wasm-shipping-checklist.md

 ### Prerequisites

-- Request all required reviews for shipment on the Chrome Feature entry.
+- Request all required reviews for shipping on the Chrome Feature entry.
 - Send Intent to Ship to Blink API Owners and get three LGTMs.

 ### Wasm feature flags